larkinwhitaker/Closed1/Pods/SinchRTC/README.md

 - Instructions for first-time developers
 - Using Sinch in your app for making app-to-phone, app-to-app and conference calls
+- Using Sinch in your app for making video calls
 - Using Sinch in your app for sending and receiving messages
 - Other information about Sinch, such as creating your app, note on export regulations and more.